peterkshultz/my-exit/README.md

 The template for the website is from Heroku's sample node.js app, which you can find [here](https://github.com/heroku/node-js-sample).

 This is the first time I've ever worked on a web app--we'll see how it turns out!

+Update: I broke something.
+I need to find the time to fix it.